rosell-dk/webp-convert/docs/v2.0/converting/introduction-for-converting.md

 You can read more about the near-lossless mode [here](https://groups.google.com/a/webmproject.org/forum/#!topic/webp-discuss/0GmxDmlexek)

 ### Alpha-lossless
-*cwebp*, *vips* and *imagickbinary* supports "alpha-quality" option.
+*cwebp*, *vips*, *imagickbinary* and *gmagickbinary* supports "alpha-quality" option.
 This allows lossy compressing of the alpha channel.

 As unnecessary large conversions are rarely desirable, this library per default sets *alpha-quality* to 80.
 Set it to 100 to achieve lossless compression of alhpa.